 The ThermaStar line includes single-hung, double-hung, casement, awning, and slider windows as well as sliding patio doors.
 They also come in combination windows (which combine two standard-size windows into one unit), special-size/shape windows, and bay or bow windows.
 The one notable exception is hinged patio doors, which tend to be exclusive to high-end product lines.
 You're likely to find several of the basic types in standard sizes on the shelves at Lowe's, but for non-standard sizes or windows with any special features, you'll probably have to order them.

 Keep in mind that the availability of window types, sizes, and options varies by geographic location.
 ThermaStar windows that are sold in Pella's Eastern territory may not be available in their Western territory.
 Any local ThermaStar retailer or dealer will be able to give you details on what's available in your area.

 All ThermaStar windows are double-paned and have argon gas between the panes.
 Argon is an inert gas that helps reduce heat transfer through the window.
 Most thermal windows—that is, double- or triple-paned—have argon or other inert gasses between the panes because they resist heat transfer better than air.
 One optional energy-efficiency upgrade is a Low-E coating that reduces heat gain, or the amount of heat that is allowed through the window from the outside.

 ThermaStar windows and patio doors come only in white.

 New-Construction, Not Replacement

 These are not replacement windows.
-Rather, they have an integrated nailing fin on the outside which allows for you to nail the window directly to the house siding.
-By contrast, replacement windows have no nailing fin and attach to the inner window frame.
+Rather, they have an integrated nailing fin on the outside that allows you to nail the window directly to the house sheathing.
+This type of window goes in before the siding is installed.